What is an Annuity: Understanding the basics

 Are annuities taxable?

-• Annuities are tax-deferred1, which means you won’t have to pay income taxes as the money grows.
+• Annuities are tax-deferred,1 which means you generally won’t have to pay income taxes as the money grows, but any untaxed amounts are taxable when withdrawn or received as part of annuity payments.
+Taxable amounts are subject to the ordinary tax rates.

-• They’re intended for retirement investing, so withdrawals made from an annuity before age 59½ may be subject to a 10% IRS tax penalty.
+• Annuities are intended for retirement investing, so withdrawals from a deferred annuity before age 59½ are subject to a 10% IRS tax penalty (in addition to the ordinary tax rates) on the taxable portion withdrawn unless an exception applies.

 Learn more about annuities and taxes.